485 Visa applicants

 What is an adequate level of health insurance?

-Details on the minimum level of health insurance coverage that Subclass 485 visa holders must hold is available on a template letter on the Department of Immigration and Border Protection (Immigration) website.
-Check the 'Visa Applicants' tab and the Health Insurance heading at the Department of Immigration - 485 Visa.
+Details on the minimum level of health insurance coverage that Subclass 485 visa holders must hold is available on a template letter on the Department of Home Affairs website.
+Check the 'Visa Applicants' tab and the Health Insurance heading at the Department of Home Affairs - information about the 485 Visa.

 This letter describes the same level of health insurance cover that is required for the Temporary Work (Skilled) (Subclass 457) visa.
 Subclass 485 visa applicants can be granted the same level of cover as Subclass 457 visa applicants.

 Once you have purchased a 485-compliant policy, your health insurance provider will issue you with a letter confirming you have a health insurance policy that meets 485 visa requirements.
-You must submit evidence of your health insurance to Immigration at the time you lodge your visa application.
+You must submit evidence of your health insurance to Home Affairs at the time you lodge your visa application.

 If you are applying for a 485 visa from outside Australia, you must provide evidence that you have arranged a health insurance policy at the time you lodge your application and at the time Immigration makes a decision on the application.
 The insurance policy may be one that is considered active, but only commences when you enter Australia.

-More information on the Subclass 485 visa health insurance requirements is available at the Department of Immigration - 485 Visa information.
+More information on the Subclass 485 visa health insurance requirements is available at the Department of Home Affairs - Visa 485.

 Student Visa Holders